appvia/artefactor/README.md

 #### Content Adressable Repo Digests

-When updating image vars and addressing images using the digest format, eg. `alpine@sha256:6a92cd1fcdc8d8cdec60f33dda4db2cb1fcdcacf3410a8e05b3741f44a9b5998` the `repoDigest` cannot be guaranteed to be the same between registries due to differences in implementations of digest calculation.
-For this reason, when updating image vars, a local docker instance must have already published the image being updated so a new repoDigest is available and can be updated in the image var. for example
+When updating image vars and addressing images using the digest format, eg. `alpine@sha256:6a92cd1fcdc8d8cdec60f33dda4db2cb1fcdcacf3410a8e05b3741f44a9b5998`
+The `repoDigest` cannot be guaranteed to be the same between registries due to differences in implementations of digest calculation.
+For this reason, when updating image vars, a local docker instance must have already published the image being updated so a new repoDigest is available and can be updated in the image var. for example:

 ```bash
 export ALPINE_IMAGE="alpine@sha256:6a92cd1fcdc8d8cdec60f33dda4db2cb1fcdcacf3410a8e05b3741f44a9b5998"